 Evaluators researched non-energy impacts (NEIs) in all jurisdictions and asked about them in each of the interviews conducted.
-We did not find any dedicated literature relating to the handling of NEIs specific to retrofit projects or early retirement programs4.
+We did not find any dedicated literature relating to the handling of NEIs specific to retrofit projects or early retirement programs.
 Interviews indicated they are generally treated as tertiary.
 Best practice dictates that NEIs be treated in the same manner as energy savings when determining the benefits of a measure and when calculating the cost benefit ratio.
-They should be entered into the utility cost test and accounted for in the same manner as energy savings.
+While CT uses the UCT, NEIs cannot currently be included in project screening, however they should still be quantified and tracked.
 To do that in a comprehensive manner, consideration must be given as to any difference in the NEI between the retrofit component and a new code or ISP compliant piece of equipment.
-One example could be that O&M costs for a piece of equipment that is near the end of its EUL may be higher than a brand-new piece of equipment that would serve as the baseline for the second baseline period.
+One example could be that O&M costs for a